felix-handschuh/Scrum-A-Lot/README.md

 ## Licence

-This project is licenced under the TODO.
+This project is licensed under the GPLv3.